awawa-dev/HyperSPI/README.md

 | SPI Chip Select(e.g. CE0) | GPIO 12   |
 | GROUND                    | mandatory |
 | LED output                | GPIO 2    |

-If you are using ESP board compatible with Wemos board (ESP8266, , ESP32-S2 lolin mini) the SPI connection is using the same pinout on the ESP board!
-LED output pin location may vary.
-Cables should not rather exceed 15cm or you may need to lower the SPI speed.
-Look how it's simply to connect ESP to Rpi:

 # Compiling